 - Encryption-enabled tape drive

 - Keystore

-- Key manager
+- ► KM

-3.2.6 Prerequisites for using encryption on the IBM TS4500 tape library
+3.2.6 Prerequisites for using encryption on the IBM TS4500 Tape Library

-Certain hardware and software prerequisites must be met before you use encryption with the TS4500 tape library.
+Certain hardware and software prerequisites must be met before you use encryption with the TS4500 Tape Library.

-With the TS4500 tape library, encryption is managed at the logical library level.
-All encryption-enabled drives that are assigned to a logical library use the same method of encryption.
+With the TS4500 Tape Library, encryption is managed at the LL level.
+All encryption-enabled drives that are assigned to an LL use the same method of encryption.

-The rules for setting up encryption differ based on whether the library is installed with 3592 or LTO tape drives, and whether you use library-managed encryption (LME), application-managed encryption (AME), or system-managed encryption (SME).
-SME is not available for LTO drives, it is 3592 available only.
+The rules for setting up encryption differ based on whether the library is installed with IBM 3592 or LTO tape drives, and whether you use LME, AME, or SME.
+SME is not available for LTO drives.
+It is available for only 3592.